TosbackCgusBridge-Bot/CGUs-versions/Reuters/Privacy Policy.md

 Use your alerts on Westlaw to inform you promptly of new legal developments in your practice area or from your customized search.

-If you like, set up daily email summaries as well.
-You can add colleagues to the email list.
+If you like alerts on Westlaw, you can also set up daily email summaries.
+You’re also able to add colleagues to the email list to receive alert summaries.

 pip